HarukiDev/AITalentDNA/README.md

 # AITalentDNA
-AITalent DNA is a Website
+AI Talent DNA is an AI-powered website designed to help HR teams manage and discover talent more efficiently.
+This platform features a responsive, user-friendly UI with flexible filtering options to streamline the recruitment process.

 ## Backend
 **1. Create database aitalentdna in phpmyadmin** <br/>